Student transfers between schools

-Student information, including information on any foreseeable risks (if applicable).
+Student and family information, including information to promote child wellbeing or safety, any foreseeable risks (if applicable) and achievement data.

-Note: From July 2017, all Victorian government schools will use CASES21 to transfer this information.
+Note: All Victorian government schools must use CASES21 to transfer this information.

 Non-government school including catholic school

-Transfer note (downloadable from CASES21) including information on any foreseeable risks (if applicable).
+Transfer note (downloadable from CASES21), and if applicable, provide information on any foreseeable risks.